MultiverseLearningProducts/swe/src/mod1/wk1/day3.md

 Unit tests we wrote lots of these in our first bootcamp for our airport and scooter classes etc. A unit test is often a static test and it verifies the correct output of a part of our programme given a particular input.
 Unit tests should be run in isolation and not depend on other parts of the programme.

 Integration tests are different.
-We use these to verify the behaviour of different parts of our programme working together.
+We use these to verify the behavior of different parts of our programme working together.
 For example our RESTful controllers interact with the server and HTTP requests.
 These tests don't have to be dynamic, but they often are.

 ### Static Dynamic